FILE FORMATS – A USER’S GUIDE FOR PRINT AND WEB

 What it is: PDFs are an optimal format for presenting and sharing files.
 You can view a PDF without any design editing software as long as you have the free program Adobe Reader, used specifically for opening PDF files.

-When to use it: PDFs capture formatting information from a wide range of applications, allowing you “package” your file into a universally readable format.
-PDFs are also an option for creating and filling out interactive forms, but are generally not a good format for files that need to be edited.
+When to use it: PDFs capture formatting information from a wide range of applications, allowing you to “package” your file into a universally readable format.
+PDFs are also an option for creating and filling out interactive forms but are generally not a good format for files that need to be edited.

 Kelley & Associates has an experienced team of designers and developers that can evaluate your use of images across platforms.
 To learn more, Contact us today.